Leikaab/apiconfig/apiconfig/auth/README.md

 ## Status
 Stable – used by the configuration system and tested via the unit suite.

+### Maintenance Notes
+- Authentication layer is stable and updated as new schemes are supported.

+### Changelog
+- Significant auth changes are captured in the project changelog.

+### Future Considerations
+- Upcoming work includes improved OAuth2 token refresh handling.

 ## Navigation
 - [apiconfig](../README.md) – project overview and main documentation.
 - [strategies](./strategies/README.md) – built-in authentication strategies.